vladofilipovic/universal-optimizer/documentation/source/how_to_guides.rst

             > poetry --version

-    3. Create virtual environment with `poetry` (if environment is already created, same command activate it, and command `deactivate` is used for deactivation)
+    3. Install project's packets and documentation builder packets with `poetry`

     .. code-block::
-        :caption: Create/activate virtual environment
+        :caption: Specify that `poetry` will work with python version 3.11

-            > poetry shell
+            > poetry env use 3.11

-    4. Install project's packets and documentation builder packets with `poetry`
+    The previous command will create virtual environment based on `python3.11` in subdirectory `/.venv`

     .. code-block::
         :caption: Install dependencies (and documentation dependencies) with `poetry`